nagisaando/algorithm/NOTE.md

 1. When data-set is ordered
 2. LogN or NLogN (if we are scanning the value)
 3. Keep looking at a value, dividing the array in half, again looking at a value, dividing the array in half....repeating till find the value

+## Linked List Data Structures
+- It used heap allocated object.
+- It creates a container to put the value and can manage them.